-Black (regular), oolong, green and white teas are all made from the leaves of Camellia sinensis, a plant cultivated in tropical and subtropical regions.
+Black, oolong, green and white teas are all made from the leaves of Camellia sinensis, a plant grown in tropical and subtropical regions.
 But not all teas are the same.

 The difference between green and black tea

-To consume effectively, the herbs are steeped in hot water for up to 15 minutes to release optimum flavour and active compounds.
-Some of the most popular varieties include chamomile, echinacea, ginger, hibiscus and turmeric.
+You can brew herbal teas for up to 15 minutes, depending how strong you like them, to release the most amount of flavors and active compounds.
+Some of the most popular varieties include chamomile, echinacea, ginger, hibiscus, and turmeric.

-Losing just 1-2% of bodily fluids can have an impact on mood and mental performance.
-Drinking tea regularly - made up of 99.5% water - is a simple tasty way to achieve the recommended fluid intake of 2-2.5 litres a day.
-In fact, dietary guidelines in several countries such as China, Germany, Japan, the UK and the US suggest that calorie-free beverages such as unsweetened tea can contribute to these requirements.
+Losing just 1-2% of bodily fluids can have a real impact on mood and mental performance.
+Drinking tea is a simple, tasty way to get your recommended fluid intake of 2-2.5 liters a day.
+In fact, official health guidelines in places like China, Germany, Japan, the UK and the US recommend calorie-free, unsweetened tea as a great way to stay hydrated.

 Connecting people with tea

-As well as its benefits for wellbeing, tea also has the special quality to unite people as they share a moment over their favourite cuppa.
+As well as its many wellbeing benefits, tea also has the special quality to unite people as they share a moment over their favorite cuppa.

-Lipton’s purpose, to awaken the world to quality connections, is brought to life in its campaigns to connect tea lovers.
-As one example Time to listen, time to connect, a 7-day programme was launched alongside World Mental Health Day, encouraging consumers to take out 15 minutes a day for a moment of genuine connection with a friend, colleague or family member.
-For another part of the programme Lipton partnered with non-profit organisation Peace One Day to reach over three billion people with ‘Tea Time.
+Lipton’s purpose, to awaken the world to quality connections, is brought to life in campaigns like Time to listen, time to connect.
+This 7-day program was launched alongside World Mental Health Day 2021, encouraging consumers to take out 15 minutes a day for a moment of genuine connection with a friend, colleague, or family member.
+Lipton also partnered with non-profit organisation Peace One Day to reach over three billion people with ‘Tea Time.
 Peace Time’, its powerful message of global unity.

-As part of living this purpose, Brooke Bond has launched a series of social campaigns aimed at spreading the message of inclusivity and breaking age-old stereotypes.
-These ideas are based on the firm belief that a tasty cup of tea can go a long way in dissipating tensions and can bring people together.
-This purposeful communication helped confront and challenge prejudices that come in the way of inclusivity.
+Brooke Bond’s purpose is to help people find common ground over tea and contribute to making society more inclusive.
+And they’ve launched a series of social campaigns aimed at spreading the message of inclusivity and challenging stereotypes.
+After all, a tasty cup of tea can go a long way towards dissipating tensions and bringing people together.

-And in 2020, PG tips teamed up with emotional support charity The Samaritans, to encourage people to pledge to “Share a Cuppa” and a chat to help to connect people and address loneliness in the UK, continuing this scheme virtually as the pandemic hit.
-Prior to this, PG tips supplied over 300,000 “Cuppas Together” samples to Samaritan volunteers, who handed them out at 150 train stations across the UK.
-Its related partnership with mental health charity Time to Change saw 6000 tea coupons sent out to schools, offices and centres.
-Delivered in special “Chatterboxes”, the venture encouraged people to chat with a colleague and destigmatise loneliness.
+And in 2020, PG tips teamed up with emotional support charity The Samaritans to help reduce loneliness in the UK.
+The “Share a Cuppa” campaign encouraged people to chat with someone in need of human connection.
+Before this, PG tips gave over 300,000 “Cuppas Together” samples to Samaritan volunteers, who handed them out at 150 train stations across the UK.
+Another partnership with mental health charity Time to Change saw 6000 tea coupons sent out to schools, offices and centers.
+Delivered in special “Chatterboxes”, the venture encouraged people to chat with a colleague and make people more willing to talk about loneliness.